-PHILADELPHIA (AP) — Boston had an opening week it would love to do over: Gordon Hayward, its prized free-agent signing, was lost to a gruesome injury, and the Celtics lost their first two games.
+PHILADELPHIA (AP) — Boston had an NBA opening week it would love to do over: Gordon Hayward, its prized free-agent signing, was lost to a gruesome injury, and the Celtics lost their first two games.

-On the ropes against a 76ers team looking to prove “The Process” is more than a catchphrase, Kyrie Irving gave a glimpse why he may be the man in Boston that he so longed to be in Cleveland.
+But when the Celtics were on the ropes against a 76ers team looking to prove “The Process” is more than a catchphrase, Kyrie Irving gave a glimpse why he may be the man in Boston that he so longed to be in Cleveland.

 The Celtics lost to Cleveland in their opener when Hayward went down with a mangled ankle that may cost him the season, and then lost to Milwaukee.
 Horford and Irving took over down the stretch to quiet a raucous 76ers’ crowd in the home opener.

 Irving made the shots he needed to make in the fourth.

 Jayson Tatum scored 15 points and had Terry Rozier III had 14 to keep the Celtics afloat with a makeshift lineup.
 Boston snapped a tie game with an 11-4 run late in the fourth that steadied a franchise still reeling from Hayward’s injury.

 Joel Embiid knows the feeling of missing an entire season.
 The Sixers center missed his first two NBA seasons with foot injuries and was limited to 31 games last year.
 Healthy and ready to play, Embiid had one of his worst offensive games as a pro, with 11 points on 4-for-11 shooting.
 He strayed from the low post and missed all six 3s in 28 minutes.

 “They didn’t do anything.
 I was open,” Embiid said.
 “All the 3s I took, I was wide open.”